royalphp/sylius-bootstrap-theme/docs/programing_helpers.md

 > We use the common keyword `bootstrap` because this theme is called `royalphp/sylius-bootstrap-theme` according to the `composer.json`.
 > This means that if your theme carries a different common name, you should specify it to correctly identify it.

-Here we want to make sure your class will contain the theme context method `getThemeContext` and by implementing `isBootstrapTheme` method we can determine the theme in use by keyword.
+By implementing the `isBootstrapTheme` method, we can determine the theme in use by keyword.

 Now, let's create functionality using which you could determine which part of the site you are in.